 Working with Go is a set of examples in Go (golang) to get an experienced programmer familiar with Go.
 The Go language is often referred to as golang to help searches.

-This initially started out as code and comments but I found it more difficult to read and migrated to an online tutorial.
+Initially started as code and inline comments, but I found it more difficult to read and reference so migrated the content to this online tutorial.

 Go is distributed as a binary on the major platforms, Linux, FreeBSD, Mac OS X and Windows.
 It is available for both 32-bit and 64-bit architectures.
 See the official Getting Started with Go page for downloads and more instructions.

-Go is available in most Linux package environments as
+Go is available in most Linux package environments:

 Go is a compiled language, you first need to compile program and then run the compiled binary.
 Go creates a single binary file that includes all necessary dependencies.
 This is convenient, once a binary is built you can copy and run to any similar system.